 All visitors should be aware and cautious of the many steps and uneven floors and terrain throughout Vizcaya’s Main House, gardens and grounds.

-Guidebooks in English and Spanish are available for purchase for $3 at the Ticket Booth or Café and Shop.
+Guidebooks in English are available for purchase for $3 at the Ticket Booth or Café and Shop.
 Braille and large-print guidebooks are available to rent for $3 at the Ticket Booth.
 Maps in various languages are available at no charge at the Ticket Booth and Main House.

 A map of the property indicating the location of ramps and lifts is available, and you can request this from the Ticket Booth attendant or a security officer.

 Wheelchairs are available for loan on a first-come, first-served basis.
 When you arrive, please inform the Ticket Booth attendant of your wish to borrow a wheelchair.
 He or she will notify a security officer to have one ready by the Service Area next to the Main House.

 Vizcaya has two men’s and two women’s wheelchair-accessible restrooms.
 They are located on the south side of the Main House (near the accessible entrance).
 There are also wheelchair-accessible restrooms in the Oval Plaza near the Garden Mound.